 Consulting gigs are abundant.
 But finding the right healthcare consulting clients is a bit more nuanced.
-You don’t want the shitty contracts and likely prefer to work with clients who understands your limitation.
+You don’t want to get stuck doing busy-work and likely prefer to work with clients who understand your limitation.

-No healthcare consultant was born a consultant.
+No healthcare consultant was born a consultant – we all grew into the role.
 No matter how big of a head they have.
 They all started answering a single question and eventually realized that they enjoyed the topic and wanted to learn more about it.